-3. Serves as the Missouri State University – West Plains liaison to Administrative and Information Services and Computer Services in the Missouri State University System to coordinate all large-scale technology-based initiatives, policies, and plans.
+3. Serves as the Missouri State University – West Plains liaison to Information Services and Computer Services in the Missouri State University System to coordinate all large-scale technology-based initiatives, policies, and plans.

 6. Promotes open and viable channels of communication with all constituents regarding information technology policies, procedures, issues, and concerns.

 7. Plans for future growth, integration, and improvement of information technology services by ensuring fiscal responsibility and accountability through coordinating and preparing the annual budgets for Information Technology Services and the West Plains Student Computer and Technology Usage Fee, authorizing the expenditure of funds, and maintaining overall budget control.

 8. Determines information technology needs for the West Plains and satellite campuses and their impact on the University resources and promotes the efficient use of campus resources by participating in the development of software and hardware standards and ensuring that infrastructure costs are included in all computer requirement analyses.

 9. Plans for the future growth/integration of information technology by serving on appropriate committees on the West Plains campus and University System and participating in developing and coordinating clear, concise campus IT policies, procedures, and guidelines to ensure consistency with University System operations and serves as the Missouri State University-West Plains representative on the system-wide Information Technology Council.

 10. Provides leadership and develops a competent, productive and effective staff, directly and through delegation, by hiring, training, and supervising, all employees of the Information Technology Services department and coordinates and encourages ongoing professional development of all employees of the Information Technology Services department.

 11. Promotes efficient use of technology funds by preparing bid specifications for West Plains campus technology purchases and ensuring proper integration with the University’s enterprise architecture.